MascotasBogota/LogIn_backend/MEDIUM_POST_TECHNICAL_DOCUMENTATION.md

   and responses module.
 Thus, we decided to focus on the notification system instead, which was a more valuable feature to be implemented in a different repository.
+- **Adjustment of the development timeline:** As previously mentioned, we had to adapt the development process to fit the academic schedule, which meant merging the first and second increments into one, and also adjusting the time we had planned for each one of them.
+Thus, the two 4-week increments were merged into one big 6-week increment.
+This required us to prioritize important features and be as efficient as possible.

 ### 3.2 Project Management Strategies